bcornelusse/ELEC0447-analysis-power-systems/lecture1_intro.md

  - Theory lectures (maximum 2 hours)
  - Practice sessions (remainder of the session) $\rightarrow$ bring your laptop
+ - **Mandatory test on September 22**, on sinusoidal steady-state analysis (reminder given after this introduction)
+  - For self-assessment, but mandatory.
  - Homework assignments:
- - **Mandatory test on September 23**, on sinusoidal steady-state analysis (reminder given after this introduction)
-  - For self-assessment, but mandatory.
+  - Two small programming assignments, direct application of course concepts
  - Project:
   - Analyze a system using power flow analyzes (power flow solver provided)
-  - (Present your results to the class)
+  - Present your results on December 16
  - Oral exam in January
   - Theory (list of questions available) and one exercise